 Quick Fact: Many WiFi-enabled cameras integrate seamlessly with smart home devices like Alexa or Google Assistant.
 You could be controlling your camera with just your voice!

-How to Connect a CCTV Camera to a WiFi Router: Step-by-Step Guide
+How to Connect a CCTV Camera to a WiFi Router (or the Internet): Step-by-Step Guide

 Step 1: Check Compatibility

 Ensure your CCTV camera supports WiFi.
-Look for labels like “Wireless Camera” or check the user manual for confirmation.
+Look for labels like “Wireless Camera” or check the user manual.

 Step 2: Power on the Camera